dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 ### Abbreviations of in-body constructor declarations

-This feature includes an element which is technically independent of primary constructors, but it is related in that it also allows for declaring constructors more concisely, except that this is concerned with regular (non-primary) constructors in the body of the enclosing declaration.
+This feature includes a subfeature which is technically independent of primary constructors, but it is related in that it also allows for more concise constructor declarations.
+This subfeature is concerned with regular (non-primary) constructors in the body of the enclosing declaration.

 Here are some examples of today's constructor declaration syntax: